 You can find your gross income on your business’s income statement.
 If there isn’t a specific line on income statement indicating your gross income, you can use the information on the income statement to calculate it.

-How to use gross income
+How to use gross revenue

 Gross income is the starting point for calculating other important business numbers, including taxes.